Skip to main content

 dms kill

-Kill all running DMS processes (both backend server and Quickshell UI) without restarting.
+Kill the DMS backend server (which automatically terminates its Quickshell child process) without restarting.

 dms kill [flags]